gonnafaraway/gogo-development/README.md

 # Andrey Shorokhov

 ## About me
-Backend Golang developer, researcher in such themes as security breaches, complex attacks on infrastructure systems.
-Backgrounded by career of security engineer in companies as CIAN, NLMK, AB Rossia Bank.
-Currently writing backend for VK company, one of top IT companies of Russian Federation.
+Backend Golang developer, researcher focusing on security breaches and complex attacks on infrastructure systems.
+I have a background as a security engineer with experience at companies like CIAN, NLMK, and AB Rossia Bank.
+I am currently working on the backend for VK company, one of the top IT companies in the Russian Federation.

 ### Technologies working(ed) with
 * Programming Languages - Golang(2+ years), Python(3+ years), Java (6 months), C#(6 months), JS (2+ years), HTML, CSS, SCSS